allen-garvey/countdowner/README.md

 1. Download the Countdowner project files.

-2.
-  - Drag the Countdowner.app file from the main folder to your application folder and double click to run (you may have to change your Mac settings by going into Settings->Security & Privacy->General->Allow apps downloaded from: Anywhere).

-  ####OR

-  - Compile the project yourself by opening it in Xcode (free download from the Appstore required) and going to Product->Archive->Export.
+2. Compile the project by opening it in Xcode (free download from the Appstore required) and going to Product->Archive->Export.

 3. If you see an Ω symbol in your status bar (upper right hand corner of your screen), Countdowner is running.
 You can configure it by clicking on the icon.